-With over 12 MILLION COPIES SOLD, The 5 Love Languages®has transformed countless relationships.
-Its ideas are simple and conveyed with clarity and humor, making this book practical as it is personable.
-You’ll be inspired by real-life stories and encouraged by its commonsense approach. reading this book feels like taking a walk with a wise friend.
-Applying it will forever change your relationship—starting today.
+With over 13 MILLION COPIES SOLD, The 5 Love Languages® has been improving relationships for nearly 30 years.
+Its ideas are simple and conveyed with clarity and humor, making this book as practical as it is personable.
+Get inspired by real life stories and a common sense approach that will teach you to love better.

 At 30,000 feet, somewhere between Buffalo and Dallas, he put his magazine in his seat pocket, turned in my direction, and asked, “What kind of work do you do?”

 “I do marriage counseling and lead marriage enrichment seminars,” I said matter-of-factly.

 “I’ve been wanting to ask someone this for a long time,” he said.
 “What happens to the love after you get married?”

 Relinquishing my hopes of getting a nap, I asked, “What do you

 “Well,” he said, “I’ve been married three times, and each time, it was wonderful before we got married, but somehow after the wedding it all fell apart.
 All the love I thought I had for her and the love she seemed to have for me evaporated.
 I am a fairly intelligent person.
 I operate a successful business, but I don’t understand it.”

 “The first one lasted about ten years.
 The second time, we were married three years, and the last one, almost six years.”

 “Did your love evaporate immediately after the wedding, or was it a gradual loss?”
 I inquired.